STAT545-UBC/STAT545-UBC-original-website/block005_first-use-git-rstudio.md

   * Go back to RStudio, and start a new Project: File > New Project > Version Control > Git.
 In the "repository URL" paste the URL of your new Github repository, e.g., `https://github.com/BernhardKonrad/helloGithub`.

   * Choose the directory in which you want to put your repository and click "Create Project".
+This will create a new sub-directory, which will be all of these things: a directory on your computer, a GitHub repository, and an RStudio Project.

-This will create a new directory and download the `README.md` file that we created on GitHub in the previous step.
+This should download the `README.md` file that we created on GitHub in the previous step.
 Look in RStudio's file browser pane for the `README.md` file.

 Awesome, you can now automatically download content from your (or any other public) GitHub repository!